Toomas Hendrik Ilves: Career

 In 2013, it was announced that Ilves had accepted a position on the Council on CyberSecurity's Advisory Board.
 In 2015, it was announced that Ilves had agreed to join the group of advisers to the World Bank president Jim Yong Kim.

 During his presidency, Ilves has been appointed to serve in several high positions in the field of ICT in the European Union.
 He served as chairman of the EU Task Force on eHealth from 2011 to 2012 and was chairman of the European Cloud Partnership Steering Board at the invitation of the European Commission from 2012 to 2014.
 In 2013 he chaired the High-Level Panel on Global Internet Cooperation and Governance Mechanisms convened by ICANN.
 From 2014 to 2015 Ilves was the co-chair of the advisory panel of the World Bank's World Development Report 2016 "Digital Dividends" and was also the chair of World Economic Forum's Global Agenda Council on Cyber Security beginning in June 2014.

 Beginning in 2016, Ilves has been co-chairing The World Economic Forum working group The Global Futures Council on Blockchain Technology.
 In 2017 he joined Stanford University as a Bernard and Susan Liautaud Visiting Fellow at the Center for International Security and Cooperation in the Freeman Spogli Institute for International Studies.
 From July 2017, Ilves has been a Distinguished Visiting Fellow at the Hoover Institution, Stanford University.

 Ilves belongs to the advisory council of the Alliance for Securing Democracy.

 On 25 September 2020, Ilves was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group unaffiliated with, but created in response to, the Oversight Board, Facebook Inc.'s content moderation review board.

+In 2024, Ilves was the subject of a documentary, Rebel with a Bow Tie (Estonian: Kikilipsuga Mässaja), directed by filmmaker Jaan Tootsen, who was formerly Ilves's cultural advisor during his presidency.
+The film debuted at the 28th Tallinn Black Nights Film Festival on 15 November 2024.

+After almost 20 years as a non-party politician, Ilves has been a Volt Europa party member since April 2025.
+He explains the change by the increasing threat posed by other countries to Europe and the need for pragmatic reforms in the European Parliament.